 In the surrounding area, Rio Rancho residents and visitors can also enjoy exploring the Corrales Wine Loop and Central New Mexico wineries.
 A number of wineries in the area offer tours and tastings, while wine lovers celebrate each Labor Day Weekend with the New Mexico Wine Festival at Bernalillo.
 Other annual festivals and special events in the area include the Pork & Brew BBQ State Championship, held in July, and the Taste of Rio Rancho festival, in February.
 Its close proximity to Albuquerque, also makes it easy for Rio Rancho residents to attend the city's world-famous Balloon Fiesta each October.

-Whether looking for a scenic retirement destination or a quiet vacation retreat, Rio Rancho is a New Mexico city which appeals to many active adults.
+Whether looking for a scenic retirement destination or a quiet vacation retreat, Rio Rancho is a New Mexico city that appeals to many active adults.